 - Profound loss of interest in things that previously brought pleasure (e.g., hobbies, friendships, activities)

-- Noticeable changes in appetite that lead to considerable weight loss or weight gain
+- Changes in appetite that lead to a good deal of weight loss or weight gain

 - Trouble sleeping (insomnia) or, the opposite, sleeping a lot (hypersomnia)

 - Feelings of agitation and restlessness or, the opposite, feeling really slowed down like you are walking through water